-Theme Lesson Book How to Use Book ω POST The Walking Stick OR Show the children the cover of the book and read the title.
+Theme Lesson Book How to Use Book ω POST The Walking Stick Show the children the cover of the book and read the title.
 Tell them the names of the author and illustrator.
-Introduce the book The Walking Stick by saying, "We have talked about problems that families can face and this is a story about a family that experienced war."
+Introduce the book The Walking Stick by saving, "We have talked about OR problems that families can face and this is a story about a family that experienced war."
 As you read, please give students enough time to view the illustrations.
 After reading the book, point out that this family had the strength to make a new life.
 They started a new tradition.
 Say, "As you get older, you can start your own family traditions."
 Then ask, "Does this story have any connections for you?
 Does it remind you of anything you have experienced?"
 If you or the classroom teacher has a story about immigration or a family hardship, you may wish to share it.
 You can open up this discussion to students if you think they would feel comfortable sharing an experience they have had. ω POST Naomi's Tree Show the children the cover of the book and read the title.
 Tell them the names of the author and illustrator.
 Introduce the book Naomi's Tree by saying, "This is a story about a family who immigrated to Canada from Japan, taking a cherry seed with them to keep a connection to their home country.
 Later on in the story war breaks out and the family is treated like the enemy and unjustly sent away from their home."
 As you read, please give students enough time to view the illustrations.
 After reading the book, ask them, "If you or your family have had to move from another country or another home that you loved, was there something special that you took to remind you of it, or some tradition that you started to comfort yourself?"
-We are defined by our history, our family and the present.
-If you or the classroom teacher has a story about immigration or a family tradition, you may wish to share it.
-6 PRE No book required n/a 6 POST No book required n/a
+6 PRE No book required n/a 9 POST No book required n/a